SCP Arts Workshops and Discussions

 Workshop: Visual Storytelling

 Coming soon.
-Local artist Jessica Turtle explores visual storytelling as a compelling way to integrate social and ecological dimensions of human and environmental interactions into courses across disciplines and into your own work to initiate dialogue.
+SCP Artist-in-Residence Jessica Turtle explores visual storytelling as a compelling way to integrate social and ecological dimensions of human and environmental interactions into courses across disciplines and into your own work to initiate dialogue.
 (Artwork by Jessica Turtle)